citelab/JAMScript/README.md

 approach for deploying many next generation ubiquitous computing applications.
-Programming applications to run on such a platform is quite challenging because disconnections between the different layers are bound to happen in a large-scale CoT system, where the devices can be mobile.
+Programming applications to run on such a platform is quite challenging because disconnections between the different layers are bound to happen in a large-scale CoMT system, where the devices can be mobile.

 JAMScript is a polglot programming language that combines C and JavaScript for a three-layered CoT system.
 A proof-of-concept compiler and runtime for